ev3dev/ev3dev/CONTRIBUTING.md

 * Your kernel version (output of `uname -rv`)
 * The output of `lsusb` if the issue is with an USB device like a WiFi dongle.
 * The output of `systemctl status brickman.service -l` if the issue is with the Brick Manager.
-* If a screenshot of the EV3 would be helpful, run `fbgrap > <some-name>.png` on the EV3 and include the picture in your comments.
+* If a screenshot of the EV3 would be helpful, run `fbgrab <some-name>.png` on the EV3 and include the picture in your comments.